-China acceded to the World Trade Organization eight years ago on December 11, 2001.
+China acceded to the World Trade Organization nine years ago on December 11, 2001.
 The terms of its accession called for China to implement numerous specific commitments over time.
-All of China's key commitments should have been phased in by December 11, 2006, three years ago.
-Consequently, China is no longer a new WTO member, and the United States and other WTO members have been holding China fully accountable as a mature member of the international trading system, placing a strong emphasis on China's adherence to WTO rules.
+All of China's key commitments should have been phased in by December 11, 2006, four years ago.
+Since China is no longer a new WTO member, the United States and other WTO members have been holding China fully accountable as a mature participant in the international trading system, placing a strong emphasis on China's adherence to WTO rules.